-Note: Internet Gateway binaries are built with VC++ 2008 run-time and can’t be used on Windows versions before Windows 2000, however source code can be rebuilt (an example, with Visual Studio 6.0) to support earlier versions of Windows except Windows NT 4.0 and Windows 95 because these operating systems miss GetAdaptersInfo routine from IP Helper API (it’s used for obtaining IP configuration information).
+Note: Internet Gateway binaries are built with VC++ 2012 run-time and can’t be used on Windows versions before Windows XP; however, source code can be rebuilt (an example, with Visual Studio 6.0) to support earlier versions of Windows except Windows NT 4.0 and Windows 95 because these operating systems miss GetAdaptersInfo routine from IP Helper API (it’s used for obtaining IP configuration information).
 Getting the same information under these operating systems is possible, but a bit trickier.

 How it works

 Internet Gateway is a user mode application based on Windows Packet Filter.
 It utilizes Windows Packet Filter library to capture packets from the network interface, performs Network Address Translation (NAT) and re-injects packets back into the network stack.
 Internet Gateway also demonstrates how IP Helper API can be used for querying IP address information from the system.

 Internet Gateway executable is included within samples binaries archive available for the download from Windows Packet Filter homepage.
 The source code alongside other Windows Packet Filter samples can be obtained from the GitHub.

 - Start Internet Gateway, you will see the dialog similar to the one below:

 - Double-click the connection which is used for the Internet (on the screenshot below, we connect Internet using dial-up modem).
 Set NAT status to “Provider” (you can choose one of the connection IP’s for dynamic NAT).
 Click OK to finish.

 - Double-click your home network interface and set its NAT status to “Client”.
 Click OK.

 - Start dynamic NAT thread by clicking to “Start NAT” button.